ActiveMargins/stRatstat/README.md

 ## Troubleshooting

-### Image Size in stRat stat and how to resize easily in R
+### Image size limitations in stRat stat and how to resize images in R
 stRat stat can only handle small <1 MB images.
+Images in .png have been found to work better compared to .jpeg.
+Even though .jpeg often save to smaller file sizes, the lossy compression is apparent when working with images with stRat stat.
+The lossless compression of .png is helpful.
 If images are too large to for stRat stat to handle efficiently, the [Imager package](https://dahtah.github.io/imager/imager.html "Imager package") can be used to resize .jpg and .png files easily in R. A simple workflow for this is below:

 Imager install
 ```